 Some have raised concerns that the credibility assessment undertaken at oral discoveries is more nuanced and involves a broader assessment of how the witness comports himself or herself.
 It has long been understood, however, that a witness's demeanour when testifying is of limited significance.
-The more important consideration in assessing the believability and reliability of a witness's testimony is the extent to which their trial evidence is consistent with the probabilities of the case on the whole.42 proceeding.
-Litigation is, at its core, an exercise in risk management.
-It is inevitably so when parties submit their rights to a neutral arbiter to make decisions about their fates.
-Concerns about an inability to test a party's credibility through oral discovery are really concerns about impairing one's ability to conduct a proper risk analysis.
-We would argue that such concerns are overblown.
+The more important consideration in assessing the believability and reliability of a witness's testimony is the extent to which their trial evidence is consistent with the probabilities of the case on the whole.

 Oral discoveries are also generally limited to the examination of one witness.
 Trials, of course, usually involve multiple witnesses for each side.
 Although most witnesses who testify at trial have not been "pre-examined," parties still manage to assess their likely credibility at trial.
-In the up-front evidence model, the evidence-in-chief of all witnesses will be known at the outset of the
+In the up-front evidence model, the evidence-in-chief of all witnesses will be known at the outset of the proceeding.

-42 See Faryna v.
+&lt;sup>42 See Faryna v.
 Chorny, [1952], 2 D.L.R.
 354 (B.C.C.A.), which continues to be regularly cited.
 See, for instance, R. v.
 Rhayel, 2015 ONCA 377.